Become an informed Catholic. Click here to join the fight.

-MILWAUKEE (ChurchMilitant.com) - The Milwaukee Chapter of Catholics United for the Faith (CUF) — which has blown the whistle on the local Catholic hierarchy for green-lighting LGBTQ activities within the archdiocese — has given its highest annual award to the Catholic Church's most prominent whistleblower of late: Abp.
+MILWAUKEE (ChurchMilitant.com) - The Milwaukee Chapter of Catholics United for the Faith (CUF) — has given its highest annual award to the Catholic Church's most prominent whistleblower of late: Abp.
 Carlo Maria Viganò.

 John-Henry Westen, co-founder and editor of LifeSiteNews, accepted the CUF chapter's 31st annual Rev. Msgr.
 Alphonse S. Popek Award on Viganò's behalf.

-Viganò has been living in hiding since releasing an 11-page testimony in August 2018 that detailed "who knew what when" as part of the Church's homopredation scandal.
+Viganò has been living in hiding since releasing an 11-page testimony in August 2018 that detailed "who knew what when" as part of the Church's sexual predation scandal.
 The testimony, in part, urged Pope Francis to resign.
 Viganò is now on a Vatican's most-wanted list of sorts.

 Viganò "only stood to lose in a worldly sense from doing what he did," Westen said, adding: